subdgtl/Monoceros/README.md

    allows every defined Module.

-2. Repeat following steps until every Slot allows exactly one Module (a valid, deterministic result), or any Slot allows zero modules (a contradiction):
+2. Repeat following steps until every Slot allows exactly one Module (a valid, deterministic result), or any Slot allows zero Modules (a contradiction):

     1. **Observation (Slot choice):** Pick a Slot at random from the set of Slots with the smallest Module count that are still in non-deterministic